 Cours Saleya is the heart of Old Town Nice and it’s always pulsating with life.
-Striped awnings cover its centre and shelter the products on offer in the daily market.
-Crowds of locals and tourists come here to do their shopping or sometimes just to look and snap photos of the colourful displays.
+Striped awnings cover the daily market and shelter the products on offer from the hot sun.
+Crowds of locals and tourists come to do their shopping or sometimes just to snap photos of the colorful displays.
 The scents of fresh produce and flowers seem to put everyone in a good mood and the atmosphere is friendly.

 Cours Saleya hosts four different markets.
 The most well known is the Marché aux Fleurs, or Flower Market, held Tuesday through Sunday.
 It’s actually a combination of the flower market and the fruit and vegetable market but the name, Marché aux Fleurs is commonly applied to the whole thing.
 The fruit and vegetable stands pack up by 1.30 in the afternoon but the flower stalls stay open until about 5.30.